 - State that you welcome first-time NEDs.
 We will never see change if we only hire current NEDs.

 - Consider including a video from your Chair, CEO or board.
 This helps to humanise the board and show potential applicants what you’re really about!
 We can help you with this.
 We’d love to video interview a board member about your board and what you’re looking for.
 Here’s some examples.

 - Encourage people to apply even if they don’t meet all the criteria.
 For example: “If you believe you would add value to our board but don’t meet all the criteria we have laid out in this advert, we would still love to hear from you.
 Please explain the value you would bring in your application”.

 - Always post publicly.
 On your own website, on social media, on Dynamic Boards, on other sites.
 Get the word out there.

 - If you use a search firm, ask them to advertise the role.
-A secret search is never going to get the word out enough to attract a strong mix of applicants at sufficient volume to provide you with a competitive process.
+A secret search may struggle to attract a strong mix of applicants at sufficient volume to provide you with a competitive process.

 - Use targeted advertising campaigns to raise awareness amongst those who you particularly want to encourage applications from.
 Dynamic Boards has a detailed database of candidates who are interested in board roles and we would be happy to send an email to those who have the skills, experience and perspective that you are looking for.

 - Drive a good volume of applicants to support a competitive process.
 More applications will mean more work filtering and it can be daunting, but putting the resources into that will pay dividends.
 A competitive process makes clear to everyone that the new board member has been chosen because they are the best.
 This helps to stop anyone arguing that the new person was a token choice or a diversity hire and that in turn will strengthen your new appointee’s influence and confidence.

 - Lastly, whatever you do, don’t rely on the current board’s networks.